 Even among for-profit SEs, there is a lack of kinship.
 Although benefit corporations and B Corps have many common characteristics, there is a stark absence of collaboration and sharing between the two.
 Benefit corporations, a type of for-profit legal structure, can make decisions based on impact on the community, the environment and workers – not just shareholder value.
 B Corps, a certification program, evaluates for-profit companies that take social responsibility seriously.
 B Corps undergo a rigorous assessment in areas such as governance, social and environmental impact, and employee practices.

 We think these movements would benefit from working together and learning from one another.
 Yet, they operate as if there were a tall wall between them.

 “True” Social Enterprises?

 The wall is even higher between for-profit and nonprofit SEs.
-The general perception among many nonprofit social enterprise leaders is that B Corps and benefit corporations are not “true” SEs, since social impact is not their primary purpose.
+The general perception among many nonprofit social enterprise leaders is that B Corps and benefit corporations are not “true” SEs, since profit, not social impact, is not their primary purpose.

 Similarly, leaders and participants in the fast-growing B Corp movement generally assume that all nonprofits are completely dependent on grants and contributions, and are therefore ill-equipped to function in the marketplace.

 What’s going on here?
-To get a clearer picture, we decided to crowd-source this problem to the npEnterprise Forum (npE), the 10,000+ circulation, non-commercial, moderated online forum for all things SE.
+To get a clearer picture, we decided to crowd-source this problem online (to the npEnterprise Forum which is no longer active).

 It’s About Impact